rackerlabs/technical-blog/_posts/2020-05-12-similarities-and-differences-between-salesforce-marketing-cloud-and-pardot.md

 understand the importance of using marketing automation to connect their sales and marketing efforts.
 Salesforce Marketing Cloud and Pardot can both help, depending on your marketing automation goals."
 ---

-Editor’s Note&mdash;Chris Zullo recently presented at London’s Calling and Southeast Dreamin’ with fellow Salesforce&reg; MVP Stephanie Foerst on the differences between Salesforce Marketing Cloud and Pardot.
+Editor’s Note&mdash;In 2018, Chris Zullo presented at *London’s Calling* and *Southeast Dreamin’* with fellow Salesforce&reg; MVP
+Stephanie Foerst on the differences between Salesforce Marketing Cloud and Pardot.
 We asked him to share his thoughts on these dueling marketing automation tools.
 You can watch a recording of their original presentation at London’s Calling [here](https://www.youtube.com/watch?v=OFAUujdORkU&feature=youtu.be).